Towards Reconciling Reionization with JWST: The Role of Bright Galaxies and Strong Feedback: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Enrico Garaldi, Massimo Ricotti, Guochao Sun, Aaron Smith and Harley Katz for insightful discussions and suggestions.
+We thank the anonymous referee for comments that significantly improved this paper.
 AB acknowledges the financial support from the CTC fellowship at the University of Maryland.
 The computations were run on the Zaratan cluster at the University of Maryland.

 \software{ Astropy \citep{2013A&A...558A..33A}, Colossus \citep{2018ApJS..239...35D}, CoReCon \citep{2023JOSS....8.5407G}, emcee \citep{2013PASP..125..306F}, Matplotlib \citep{2007CSE.....9...90H}, Numpy \citep{2020Natur.585..357H}, SciPy \citep{2020NatMe..17..261V}, GetDist \citep{2025JCAP...08..025L} }